Menu

 Step 7.
 Play the stream on other clients

 As mentioned above in Set publishing parameters, to play the RTMP stream on other TRTC clients, you need to use a string-type room ID when entering the room.
-The screenshot below is an example of playing the RTMP stream on a browser.
-You can also play the stream on other clients.
+The screenshot below is an example of playing the RTMP stream on a browser. (ps : You can go to the Demo pageand enter the room on any client-side to view the stream .)

 Using FFmpeg to publish streams